microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/discovery.rst

         This value can be set to ``true`` to load a view of a document that does not start or join a :term:`broadcast` session.
 This view looks and behaves like a regular broadcast frame.

+    DISABLE_CHAT
+        This value can be set to ``1`` to disable in-document chat functionality.

     FULLSCREEN
         ..  note:: This value is used in :term:`broadcast` related actions only.